 Make sure that the AC to DC adapter you will use to plug into the barrel connector has an output in the range of 6-20V (7-12V recommended).

 Shields are additional boards that usually follow the form factor of the Arduino Uno and can be attached to the Arduino to add different functionalities.
-For example, with the Ethernet shield you can easily hook your project to the internet.
-There are many shields available for the Arduino Uno; we will cover those in a later post.
+For example, with the Ethernet shield, you can easily hook your project to the internet.
+There are many shields available for the Arduino Uno.

 The ATmega 16U2 is primarily responsible for USB/Serial signal conversion.
 It sends the serial data to the ATmega 328P and can be thought of as a communication enabler between the host computer and the Arduino board.
 The ATmega 16U2 has its own set of peripherals that assist in its important task.
 Hence, these peripherals and the ATmega 16U2 together form an essential subsystem of the Arduino board.